 A few of my personal favorite Spanish olive oils are Castillo de Canena, Oro Bailén, Venta del Barón, and Oro del Desierto.
 If you live in the US, you can find an excellent selection of extra virgin olive oils online at La Tienda.

 Another standout brand is PRMRY, a project started by a friend of mine (and Spanish olive oil expert).
 They use Spanish olive varieties grown in California.
-Their unique Spanish-American olive oils are another excellent option for something stateside!
+Their unique Spanish-American olive oils are another excellent option stateside!

 Spanish Olive Oil FAQs